neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 The authors of Cyclegan [noted](https://junyanz.github.io/CycleGAN/) that tasks that require geomtric changes haven't been very successful so far.
 I've just confirmed this.

-Cyclegan seems to work well with things like texture changes, color changes and photo to painting translations.
 The network seems to struggle with the large geometric shifts required to convert a simpsons chartacter to a real person (and vice-versa).
 I'm unsure if more training would rectify this issue.

-But this was definitely fun to create!
+One of the toughest part with GANs is figuring out when to stop training.
+Visual inspection [seems](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/166) to be the answer for Cyclegan.
+It might be worthwhile to train for another few days and see what happens.

 The full jupyter notebook can be found on [Github](https://github.com/spiyer99/spiyer99.github.io/blob/master/nbs/cyclegan_simpsonify.ipynb)